KevinMichael4441/Ghastly-Grab/README.md

 # Ghastly Grab

 This project was made for the 'Game Design' module in the first year as a team project.
+It was made in C++ using the SFML Library.

 ## Pictures
 <img width="1345" height="1070" alt="image" src="https://github.com/user-attachments/assets/dd46e009-847d-422e-8819-20a3e43e69ab" />